 First UU Events

-We are beginning a new series of meetings on Michelle Alexander’s book The New Jim Crow – Mass Incarceration in the Age of Colorblindness on Tuesday, March 25 at 6:30 p.m. at First UU.
-These meetings will focus on ways we can help focus attention on this problem and reach out to other religious and secular organizations in the community and state.
-Local clergy have been invited to join with First UU at the meeting.
-We will also meet on April 22, with future sessions to be scheduled later.
-For more information contact Mike Diggs at 687-6424.
+This meeting is the second in a new series of meetings on Michelle Alexander’s book The New Jim Crow – Mass Incarceration in the Age of Colorblindness at First UU.
+These meetings will focus on ways we can help bring attention to this problem and reach out to other religious and secular organizations in the community and state.
+Child care will be provided if requested in advance.